asagi4/comfyui-prompt-control/README.md

 If you really need them, check out the [legacy branch](https://github.com/asagi4/comfyui-prompt-control/tree/legacy).
 However, I will not fix bugs in that branch, and I strongly recommend just migrating your workflows to the new nodes.

+You can have both installed at the same time; none of the nodes conflict.

 ## What can it do?

 See [features](#features) below.
 Things you can control via the prompt: